kmaida/reStart-angularjs/README.md

 A mobile-first responsive framework in AngularJS.

-Supports modern browsers and IE9+
+Currently supports modern browsers and IE9+.
+This framework will attempt to stay in sync with latest Angular stable releases, so the browser support may change over time.

 ## Dependencies